Gemini Model Routing — Flash, Pro, and Preview

 Bottom Line

 Flash is not a budget Pro.
-Pro is not a weak Ultra.
+Pro is not a weak 3.1 Pro Preview.
 Each model occupies a specific capability niche, and routing correctly is a discipline that pays dividends at scale.
-Default to Flash, step up to Pro when reasoning depth requires it, reserve Ultra for frontier-difficulty tasks.
+Default to Flash, step up to Pro when reasoning depth requires it, reserve Gemini 3.1 Pro Preview for frontier-difficulty tasks.
 Revisit routing decisions as models improve.
 The operators with the best cost-quality ratios are the ones who treat model routing as a continuous optimization problem, not a one-time configuration choice.